damianhakert/damianhakert.github.io/source/handbook/support/index.md

 or responses.
 Responding from ZenDesk also enables us to track our response times vs. our internal [SLA](#sla).

 Our Developer Advocates also have access to tweets through ZenDesk, and often participate in responding to questions.
+The support team does not retweet or favorite any tweets; that is handled by the marketing team.

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.